rcosta358/vscode-liquidjava/client/README.md

 a = -8; // type error!
 ```

-### What are Refinement Types?
+### What are Liquid Types?

-Refinement Types extend a language with predicates over the basic types.
+Liquid types, or refinement types, extend a language with **logical predicates** over the basic types.
 They allow developers to restrict the values that a variable, parameter or return value can have.
-These kind of constraints help to catch more bugs before the program is executed, for example array index out of bounds or division by zero.
+These kinds of constraints help to catch more bugs before the program is executed — for example array index out-of-bounds or division by zero.

 ### Usage